 The 8:00 AM service is a Rite I Eucharist (Communion) without music (most traditional service).

 The 9:00 AM service is a Rite II Eucharist with music.

 - Nursery care for infants and toddlers is available

-- Godly Play classes for 3- through 8-year-olds
+- Godly Play classes for 3-year-olds through 3rd graders

-- Children in 3rd grade and above attend church with their families
+- Children older than 8 years old attend church with their families

 The 11:00 AM service alternates between Eucharist and Choral Matins (sung Morning Prayer) and features the professional Christ Church Choir.

 - Child care for infants through 5-year-olds is available

 You might know it as the Lord's Supper, Holy Communion, or Mass.
 It is the sacrament commanded by Jesus Christ for the continual remembrance of his life, death, and resurrection.
 The symbols in the Eucharist are bread and wine.

 We care more that you come than what you wear.
 At any service you will find people in suits and those much more casual.
 Children tend to wear school clothes.